SteKoe/spring-boot-actuator-services/README.md

 ## Usage
  1. Compile and create docker images by running `mvn package`
- 1. Deploy docker images to k8s by using provided helm chart or running `runHelm.sh`
+ 1. Deploy docker images to k8s by using provided helm chart or running `runHelm.sh --install`